rse-asia/OLS-4/CODE_OF_CONDUCT.md

 # Citizen Code of Conduct

 ## Note:
-We follow the Code of Conduct of the [Society of Research Software Engineering](https://society-rse.org/)
+We also follow the Code of Conduct of the [Society of Research Software Engineering](https://society-rse.org/)

 ## 1. Purpose